SercoSPA/CLEOPE/readme.md

     - `cams.py`, `cgls.py` and `cmems.py` are named after the mission they are dedicated to - Copernicus Atmosphere, Copernicus Land and Copernicus Marine, respectively;
     - `data_processing_*.py` are named after the Sentinel mission of reference.<br>

+Users can call the `help` method to display all the functions collected into each module.

 📁 All the other folders into the `Trials` main directory collect the trial notebooks set.
 More information on CLEOPE notebooks is provided 👉[here](Trials/readme.md).

 # CLEOPE technical information